 Simple English definitions for legal terms

-Read a random definition: collective mark
+Read a random definition: commission of lunacy

 The Drug Enforcement Administration (DEA) is a government agency that works to stop people from making, growing, and selling drugs.
 The President picks someone to lead the DEA, and they work with the Attorney General to make sure people follow the laws about drugs.
 The DEA's job is to investigate people and groups who are involved in making, growing, or selling drugs illegally.
 They also work to stop drugs from coming into the United States from other countries.
 The DEA was created in 1973 to bring together all the different parts of the government that work on drug enforcement.